Course Content and Outcome Guide for WS 202

 - Special Fee:

 Course DescriptionExamines how women have worked to empower girls and women and improve the conditions of their lives.
 Explores ways that feminist theories have shaped the goals and strategies of social change efforts.
 Offers an in-depth look at selected topic areas, connects analysis and personal experience, and prepares students to become effective change agents.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course